RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Every message in every chat and chatroom at 7 Cups is monitored by software known as the censor.
 The censor blocks entire messages that contain certain phrases that could upset some people.
 These phrases include some that relate to suicide.

 In chatrooms, the censor also blocks certain individual words.
-In this case the words are replaced by asterisks, but in this case the censor does not block the entire message.
+In this case the words are replaced by asterisks, but the censor does not block the entire message.
 The blocked words also include some that relate to suicide.

 ### Consequences of censorship

 Because of the censor, some members who try to share their thoughs about suicide might find that their messages are blocked.
 They might feel rejected.
 They might feel shamed.
 Although the censor does protect some vulnerable listeners, it is a form of stigma that also makes some difficult chats even more difficult for members.

 The listener in the chat is not told when a member's message has been blocked.
 This means that when a member trusts you enough to admit to suicidal thoughts, they might suddenly become unresponsive because the censor has blocked one or more of their messages.
-They might feel shamed and rejected, and they even might abandon the chat.
+They might feel shamed and rejected, and they might even abandon the chat.

 ### The censor and confidentialty